Richaa2/pet-taxi-service/README.md

  example of a web application for a taxi service

-built using Java, jdbc, and MySQL.
+built using Java, JDBC, and MySQL.

 The application allows users to register as taxi drivers.